 Why do you think so many potential registrants do not proceed further with registering a domain name when they receive a TM Claims notice?

 Can we have a break-down of the number of sunrise registrations by registry? (see CCT-RT data)

+Is there anything about the TM Claims Notice that you think can be improved and that you believe will assist legitimate users with proceeding with their registrations?

-Questions for New gTLD Registries offering PPML :
+Questions for New gTLD Registries offering PPML Services:

 A valid TMCH SMD file is required to use a Private Protected Marks List (PPML).
 Was there push back from people who wanted to use a PPML but not put their marks into the TMCH?